-Loss prevention is a very real challenge for retailers.
+This Loss Prevention: A Comprehensive Guide for Retailers recognizes that loss prevention is a very real challenge for retailers.
 Shrinkage is a problem that costs retailers billions of dollars every year.
 Yet businesses are using tools and technologies to prevent shrink less and less.

-If you consider the loss associated with shrink, it’s often two-fold: Not only are you losing the capital that you invested to attain that product, but you’re also missing out on the potential revenue the product could have generated with a sale.
+The loss associated with shrink is two-fold: You lose the capital you invested to attain that product, and you’re missing out on the potential revenue the product could have generated with a sale.
 Not to mention the indirect effects stockouts have on your business, hurting customer perception of your brand and potentially pushing shoppers to your competitors.

-That’s why we’ve put together this comprehensive guide to loss prevention for retailers, including the main causes of shrink and what you can do about it.
+That’s why we’ve put together this comprehensive loss prevention guide for retailers, including the main causes of shrink and what you can do about it.

 Where to start with retail loss prevention

 When developing your loss prevention plan, it’s helpful to consider the causes for shrink.
 The biggest contributors to this loss in capital should be your primary areas of focus.